BigRedS/Mail-Postfixadmin/Vpostmail.pod

 =item errstr

-$d->errstr contains the error message of the last action.
-If it's empty (i.e. ($d->errstr eq '') then it should be safe to assume nothing went wrong.
-Currently, it's only used where the creation or deletion of something appeared to succeed, but the something didn't exist or cease to exist (whichever was expected).
+C<$v->errstr> contains the error message of the last action.
+If it's empty (i.e. C<$v->errstr eq ''>) then it should be safe to assume nothing went wrong.
+Currently, it's only used where the creation or deletion of something appeared to succeed, but the something didn't begin to exist or cease to exist.

 =item infostr

-$d->infostr is more useful.
+C<$v->infostr> is more useful.
-Generally, it contains the SQL queries concatenated by semi-colon used to perform whatever job the function performed, excluding any ancilliary checks.
+Generally, it contains the SQL queries used to perform whatever job the function performed, excluding any ancilliary checks.
+If it took more than one SQL query, they're concatenated with semi-colons between them.

 It also populated when trying to create something that exists, or delete something that doesn't.

 =item dbi

-$d->dbi is the dbi object used by the rest of the module, having guessed/set the appropriate credentials.
+C<$v->dbi> is the dbi object used by the rest of the module, having guessed/set the appropriate credentials.

 =back